Quick answer

 - Risk vs. Reward: Stocks and shares can be volatile, whereas Premium Bonds are a low-risk investment.

-- Tax Implications: Gains from stocks and shares are subject to capital gains tax, whereas Premium Bonds are tax-free.
+- Tax Implications: Gains from stocks and shares are subject to capital gains tax, whereas Premium Bonds are outside the scope of IHT.

 Premium Bonds and Real Estate